gaoqian310/gaoqian310/README.md

 Here are some ideas to get you started:-->

-🌱 I’m currently learning Data Science with Python Programming, SQL, Power BI and Tableau
+🌱 I’m currently learning Data Science with Python, SQL, IBM SPSS, IBM Cognos, Power BI and Tableau

 🤔 I’m looking for oppotunities as Data Engineer